 The Resurrection

-With The Resurrection, Inderjeet aims to rewrite archaic views regarding sexuality and religion by literally setting them in stone.
-He subverts the object’s specific history by infusing them with sexual symbols and iconography and displaying them in places where they are not welcome.
-Here, he envisions new places where the forces at work that persist in making one feel less at home might be resolved.
+With The Resurrection, Inderjeet aims to rewrite these archaic views on sexuality and religion by literally setting them in stone.
+He subverts the histories of traditional objects by infusing them with sexual symbols and iconography, displaying them in spaces where they traditionally “don’t belong.”
+Here, he envisions new places where the forces that often make one feel less at home might finally be resolved.

 arrow icon